Updated December 2025

 The School respects every parent’s right to make decisions concerning their child’s education.

-Generally, the School will refer any request for consent and notices in relation to the personal information of a student to the student’s parents.
+Generally, the School will refer any request for consent and notices in relation to the personal information

-The School may, on a case by case basis, on the request of a student grant that student access to information held by the School about them, or allow a student to give or withhold consent to the use of their personal information, independently of their parents.
+The School may, on a case-by-case basis, on the request of a student grant that student access to information held by the School about them or allow a student to give or withhold consent to the use of their personal information, independently of their Parents.
 The School's policy is that this would normally be done only when the student involved had reached 18 years of age, but the School could do so in other circumstances when the maturity of the student and/or the student’s personal circumstances so warranted.

 Under the Privacy Act 1988, the Notifiable Data Breach (NDB) Scheme makes it compulsory for the School to notify specific "eligible data breaches" to individuals affected by the breach, and to the Office of the Australian Information Commissioner (OAIC).